Myofascial Release: The Next Frontier of Health and Wellness

 Contact CBF for more details:

 Location Phone: 704-370-7773

 1607 E. Morehead Street

-Programs at the Pink House should not be treated as a substitute for medical or emotional treatment.
-The programs at Carolina Breast Friends are not intended to diagnose, treat, cure or prevent any disease.
-Always consult your doctor if you're in any way concerned about Reiki, Myofasial or Healing Touch or any other programs available at the Pink House.
-This as a complementary program for breast cancer survivors.
+Programs at Carolina Breast Friends should not be treated as a substitute for any treatment.
+The programs are not intended to diagnose, treat, cure or prevent any disease.
+Consult your doctor if you're in any way concerned about Reiki, Myofasial Release, The Lymph System and Your Health, Oncology Massage, Working with Your New Body, Train for Life workshops and Healing Touch.
+These are complementary programs for breast cancer survivors.